emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. It has movies, shows and anime. ✔️
 1. Site has history + watchlists. ✔️
 1. Has content sorting, collections, and recommendations based on what people watch. ✔️
-1. Does have 4K, guide is linked next to their site (requires febox setup). ⚠️
+1. Does have 4K, guide is linked next to their site (requires febbox setup). ⚠️
 1. Site looks good + works well on mobile. ✔️

 ***